Otago Regional Council

 Otago Regional Council (ORC) is the regional council for Otago in the South Island of New Zealand.
-The council's principal office is Regional House on Stafford Street in Dunedin with 250–275 staff, with smaller offices in Queenstown and Alexandra.
+The council's principal office is the Aonui Head Office on High Street in Dunedin, with smaller offices in Queenstown and Alexandra.
 They are responsible for sustainably managing Otago's natural resources of land, air and water on behalf of the community.
 Property owners pay rates to both the local and regional councils (e.g. the Dunedin City Council and Otago Regional Council).

 Composition

 The Otago Regional Council consists of 12 members elected from 4 constituencies.
 Dunedin (5), Dunstan (4), Molyneux (2) and Moeraki (1).